infini8-13/Morse-Decoder-Schematic/README.md

 ### CIRCUIT

+We have used Universal Shift Registers to traverse the Tree, stored in the ROM(IC 2732).
+Made and run bin.py to create a binary for storing the tree(morse.bin)

 #### Timing :

 In this part of the circuit we interpret the input tell the feature/type of input .
 We have used a counter which is reset when the input is toggled.
 Using this we calculate for how many clock cycles the input remains zero or one and thus we infer its type.